PresAndreichev/Control-plane-mygocloud-/README.md

-Clean Architecture — domain, repository, service, and handler layers API-first architecture — the CLI communicates only with the HTTP API Dual Storage — in-memory repositories for fast testing and PostgreSQL for production Async Deployments — background goroutines for deployment processing and status polling Deployment Safety — application-level locking prevents concurrent deployments and rollbacks Container Orchestration — the control plane manages Docker container lifecycle Rollback Support — failed or unwanted deployments can be rolled back to a previous successful version CLI/API separation — Docker-specific logic remains entirely inside the control plane 🏗️ Architecture
+Clean Architecture — domain, repository, service, and handler layers API-first architecture — the CLI communicates only with the HTTP API Dual Storage — in-memory repositories for fast testing and PostgreSQL for production Async Deployments — background workers for deployment processing and status polling Deployment Safety — application-level locking prevents concurrent deployments and rollbacks Container Orchestration — the control plane manages Docker container lifecycle Rollback Support — failed or unwanted deployments can be rolled back to a previous successful version CLI/API separation — Docker-specific logic remains entirely inside the control plane Message-based processing — RabbitMQ is being introduced for asynchronous deployment jobs 🏗️ Architecture
 The core architectural principle is:

 CLI → HTTP API → Control Plane → Docker